dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/maui-blazor-web-app.md

 Project references:

-* The MAUI and Blazor Web App each have project references to the `.Shared` and `.Shared.Client` RCLs.
+* The MAUI and Blazor Web App each have project references to the `.Shared` RCL.
 * The Blazor Web App has a project reference to the `.Web.Client` project.
 * The `.Web.Client` has a project reference to the `.Shared.Client` RCL.
 The `.Shared` RCL has a project reference to the `.Shared.Client` RCL.